I recently received my brand new Faro Air in-ear headset. Here’s our in-depth review!

-As I'm a big fan of the high-quality but very affordable pilot headsets Faro Aviation offers, I ordered their in-ear model, the Faro Air, to give it a try.
+I’m a big fan of the high-quality but very affordable pilot headsets Faro Aviation offers, so I decided to order their in-ear model, the Faro Air, to give it a try.

-To my surprise, I could not find any thorough review yet of this headset online.
+To my surprise, I could not find any thorough review yet of this headset online before purchasing.
 The only video where you can see the Faro Air in action is one by Steveo1Kinevo, you can view it here.
-So let's create our own in-depth review!
+So let’s create our own in-depth review!

 First, let’s talk a little about Faro Aviation.
 The company was founded in 1999 by Kevin Faro, who was at that time dissatisfied with the headsets on the market.

 “It seemed as soon as someone put the word “aviation” next to a product, even a flashlight, all of a sudden, the price quadrupled.”

 That didn’t make sense to him.
 With the help of a group of pilot-engineers, they designed a high-performance headset for their own use.
 They found pilots asking about them and after a test flight, they wanted to get their own.
 Its success led them to form Faro Aviation to develop models available to the entire aviation community.